-The client agreed to this proposal, and a granny flat agreement was drafted by the son’s solicitor and both parties signed the agreement.
-There were no provisions in the agreement that addressed termination of the agreement and/or what happens when there is a falling out or one of the parties dies.
+The client agreed to this proposal, a granny flat agreement was drafted by the son’s solicitor and both parties signed the agreement.
+There were no provisions in the agreement that addressed termination of the agreement and/or what happens if there is a falling out or one of the parties dies.

-The client sought advice in relation to recovery of the $400,000.00.
+The client sought advice in relation to recovery of the $400,000.
 There was also concern that the son would sell the property to go live overseas.